New SpaceX Block 5 Upgraded Rocket Falcon 9 Lands Successfully After Maiden Flight

 The Verge reported that the launch and landing marked the 25th successful landing for SpaceX.
 Ultimately, the Block 5 rockets will carry humans into space for NASA in the future, and SpaceX developed the rocket to be its most reusable to date.
-The first generation Block 5 rockets should launch ten times without the need for maintenance between flights, which is a massive increase in usability for the company.
+The first generation Block 5 rockets should launch 10 times without the need for maintenance between flights, which is a massive increase in usability for the company.

 According to CEO Elon Musk, after landing, the rocket will turn horizontally, and crews will attach both a new upper stage and a nose cone on top, and then the rocket will turn vertically and be ready to launch again once it is refilled with propellant.
-After ten flights, the company plans to perform routine maintenance, and the rockets should be reusable for up to 100 space flights.
+After 10 flights, the company plans to perform routine maintenance, and the rockets should be reusable for up to 100 space flights.

 After yesterday’s launch and successful landing, SpaceX plans to fully take the rocket apart to inspect it and ensure that it will be able to return to space flight again without the need for any maintenance.
 That means this rocket probably won’t launch again for a couple of months, but it’s necessary to make sure that it can hold up to space travel like the company believes it will.